BITTER / T-APT-17

 Tools & Malware

-- BitterRAT: The group's original custom remote access trojan, used in early campaigns across Pakistan and China.
-Provides standard remote access capabilities and served as the foundation for later tooling evolution.
+- BitterRAT: The group's original custom remote access trojan, observed in early campaigns across Pakistan and China.
+Provides standard remote access capabilities.
+The name "BitterRAT" led to the threat actor designation across multiple vendor tracking systems.

 Indicators of Compromise